lulzzz/documentation-1/docs/index.md

 #### Single Sign On

 Identity Service provides Single-Sign-On (SSO) for the frontend website.
-When the user clicks the 'Login; link in the website, they are signed in using a login web page provided by Identity Service.
+When the user clicks the 'Login' link in the frontend website, they are signed in using a login web page provided by Identity Service.
 Apart from the user authentication, Identity Service will provide the frontend website with a set of authentication claims that are assigned to the user.
 These authentication claims can be used to gain access to various operations on the website, for example, access to a membership or admin page.

 ![placeholder](https://raw.githubusercontent.com/rcl-microservices-aks/documentation/master/images/intro/sso.PNG "Image")